CodeSolid/CodeSolid.com/src/index.rst

 CodeSolid features articles at the intersection of Math and Programming.
 It is written by a retired programmer who fancies himself `The World's Oldest Math Major <./worlds-oldest-math-major>`_.

+As you can see from the category headings on the left, you can find a lot on this site about Python, with a smattering of C, C++, Docker, and other software engineering topics.
+Going forward we still expect to do some of that, especially as it relates to mathematics.

+Sometimes those relationships can be pretty tenuous and in the nature of early experiments, such as when `Euclid meets SymPy </math/sympy_geometry>`_.
+No one including me saw that one coming, but it was a pleasant diversion when it did arrive.